Inflectra/rapise-documentation/docs/Guide/Frameworks/diffmerge.md

     - '%LocalAppData%\Programs\WinMerge\WinMergeU.exe'
 ```

-## Built in Tools
+## Built-in Tools

 ### RVL and Spreadsheets

 By default, *RVLMerge* is automatically installed.
-Unless specified otherwise, it will be displayed when you choose to show the diff for an RVL or a spreadsheet.
+Unless specified otherwise, it is displayed when you choose to show the diff for an RVL or a spreadsheet.

 ![RVLMerge](./img/diffmerge_rvl_merge.png)

 ### Using with Git

-You can integrate *RVLMerge* with your current Git diff/merge tool by using its command line interface.
+You can integrate *RVLMerge* with your current Git diff/merge tool using its command line interface.

-For performing a diff, you can use the following command:
+To perform a diff, use the following command:

 ```cmd
 C:\Program Files (x86)\Inflectra\RvlMerge\RvlMerge.exe -s <src> -d <dst>
 ```

-Here, `<src>` represents the path to the unmodified (base or remote) version, and `<dst>` represents the path to the final version, which will also be the target for the merge results.
+Here, `<src>` represents the path to the unmodified (base or remote) version, and `<dst>` represents the path to the final version, which will also be the target for merge results.

-For example, in [TortoiseGit](https://tortoisegit.org/), the diff command would look like this:
+For example, in [TortoiseGit](https://tortoisegit.org/), the diff command looks like this:

 ```cmd
 C:\Program Files (x86)\Inflectra\RvlMerge\RvlMerge.exe -s %base -d %mine
 ```

-Similarly, for performing a merge, you can use the following command:
+Similarly, to perform a merge, use the following command:

 ```cmd
 C:\Program Files (x86)\Inflectra\RvlMerge\RvlMerge.exe -s %theirs -d %mine